aakashgangolli3112/software-fault-injection/README.md

 # Usage
 python3 chaosduck.py --filename NovaHomeDaemon_Ext --arch arm --fault_list 'nop' 'flp'

-filename - file name of the software executable to inject faults.
+--filename - file name of the software executable to inject faults.

 --arch - arch or x86 - hardware architecture for which the software executable was created.